 If you hold your shares in "street name" through a broker, bank or other nominee rather than directly in your own name, then your broker, bank or other nominee is considered the stockholder of record, and you are considered the beneficial owner of your shares.
-The Company has supplied copies of its proxy materials for its 2013 annual meeting of stockholders to the broker, bank or other nominee holding your shares of record, and they have the responsibility to send these proxy materials to you.
+The Company has supplied copies of its proxy materials for its 2017 annual meeting of stockholders to the broker, bank or other nominee holding your shares of record, and they have the responsibility to send these proxy materials to you.
 As the beneficial owner, you have the right to direct your broker, bank or other nominee on how to vote your shares at the annual meeting.
 The broker, bank or other nominee that is the stockholder of record for your shares is obligated to provide you with a voting instruction card for you to use for this purpose.
-If you are a beneficial owner and your broker, bank or other nominee holds your shares in its name, the broker, bank or other nominee is permitted to vote your shares on the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm, even if the broker, bank or other nominee does not receive voting instructions from you.
+If you are a beneficial owner and your broker, bank or other nominee holds your shares in its name, the broker, bank or other nominee is permitted to vote your shares on the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm (Item 2), even if the broker, bank or other nominee does not receive voting instructions from you.

 If the broker, bank or other nominee does not receive voting instructions from you, your shares may constitute "broker non-votes."
 Generally, broker non-votes occur on a matter when a broker is not permitted to vote on that matter without instructions from the beneficial owner and instructions are not given.
 In tabulating the voting result for any particular proposal, shares that constitute broker non-votes are not considered present and entitled to vote on that proposal.
 If a quorum is present at the annual meeting, the persons receiving the greatest number of votes will be elected to serve as directors.
-As a result, broker non-votes will not affect the outcome of the voting on the election of directors (Item 1) or the stockholder advisory vote on named executive officer compensation in the "Say on Pay" proposal (Item 4).
+As a result, broker non-votes will not affect the outcome of the voting on the election of directors (Item 1), the stockholder advisory vote on named executive officer compensation in the "Say on Pay" proposal (Item 3), the advisory resolution regarding the frequency of holding a stockholder advisory vote on the Company's named Executive Officer compensation (Item 4), the approval of the amendment of the Company's Bylaws to replace plurality voting with majority voting in uncontested director elections (Item 5), the approval of the RBC Bearings Incorporated Executive Officer Performance Based Compensation Plan (Item 6), or the approval of our 2017 Long Term Incentive Plan, with the number of authorized shares to be issued under the 2017 Long Term Incentive Plan equal to 1,500,000 (Item 7).
 Shares represented by such "broker non-votes" will, however, be counted in determining whether there is a quorum, but will not be considered voted with regard to or treated as present with respect to those proposals to which the broker non-votes relate.
 The ratification of the appointment of the Company's independent registered public accounting firm (Item 2) requires the affirmative vote of the majority of the shares of common stock present in person or represented by proxy at the annual meeting and entitled to vote on the proposal.
-Brokers are allowed to vote on behalf of beneficial owners without instruction on Item 2, but are not permitted to vote on any other proposals without voting instructions from you.
+Brokers are allowed to vote on behalf of beneficial owners without instructions from you.